Carlos Maussa

 Charles Celindo Maussa Diaz (born September 24, 1971), best known as Carlos Maussa, is a Colombian former professional boxer who competed from 2000 to 2007, and held the WBA light welterweight title in 2005.

 Professional career

 Turning pro in 2000, at the age of 29, Maussa won two titles and fought in several significant fights until his retirement at age 38.

 Maussa was raised in the Santa Fe neighborhood of Montería, a city located in the banks of the Sinú River, where he began his impressive amateur career, which ultimately brought him just nine defeats in 130 bouts.
 Maussa was named National Champion four times and was also crowned the Central American champion.
 He gained the nickname “The Apostle” by his frequent preaching of the Christian gospel.

-In his professional career, while never a superstar fighter, he was a highly touted "gatekeeper" who helped define the careers of several light welterweight prospects.
+Throughout his professional career, he was regarded as a prominent "gatekeeper," a status in which he served as a critical test for several rising light welterweight prospects and significantly influenced the trajectory of their careers.